 After a car accident on Long Island or elsewhere in New York, there are several steps to take to protect your rights if you have been seriously injured and are due compensation for your losses.
 There are also several mistakes to avoid in a car accident case.

-Speak to a Car Accident Lawyer at The Law Office of Cohen & Jaffe, LLP
+Speak to a Long Island Car Accident Attorney at the Law Office of Cohen & Jaffe, LLP

-If you were injured due to another driver’s negligence in Long Island or elsewhere in New York, contact the Long Island car accident lawyers at The Law Office of Cohen & Jaffe, LLP, now for a free consultation.
+If you were injured due to another driver’s negligence in Long Island or elsewhere in New York, contact the Long Island car accident attorneys at the Law Office of Cohen & Jaffe, LLP now for a free consultation.
 Our auto accident attorneys will handle the legal side of your claim so you can focus on your physical recovery.
 Don’t wait, contact us today.